Frequently Asked Questions

 How will I know if I won?

 There are a few ways to find out if you won the grand prize!
 The best way is to be present on race day!
 The winners will also be announced on this website on the Winners Circle page within 72 hours of the race.
-Sometimes the TCH will post the winners on Sunday following the race.
-Winners will be notified by mail from a local Certified Public Accountants office with instructions on how to claim their prize.
+Sometimes the local news will post the winners on Sunday following the race.
+However, all winners will be notified by mail from a local Certified Public Accountants office with instructions on how to claim their prize within a few days of the race.
+Be sure that you fill out your ticket stub with up to date and current mailing information.
+Only the person or business owner listed on the ticket is legally allowed to claim the prize.

 How do I claim my prize?

-After the race, you will receive a letter in the mail on how to claim your prize.
+After the race, you will receive a letter in the mail with information on how to claim your prize.
 Legal forms are required by the gambling commission before prize winners can collect their prize.
 DO NOT CONTACT THE DONOR BUSINESS.
-Follow the directions provided in the letter you receive from the CPA firm.
+Follow the directions provided in the letter you receive from the CPA firm even if you see your name posted as a winner or you know the business who donated.
+Only the person/business owner whose name is listed on the ticket are allowed to claim the prize.
+Be sure to write your information in clearly when you purchase a ticket so that you can be contacted!

 Who sponsors the Mid-Columbia Duck Race?

-The Mid Columbia Duck race is a joint venture of six local Rotary clubs.
-Premier sponsors in 2016 are Toyota of Tri-Cities and Banner Bank.
+The Mid Columbia Duck race is a joint venture of five local Rotary clubs.
+Premier Event Sponsors in 2023 were Toyota of Tri-Cities, Autobahn Auto Care Center, Desert Food Mart/Cougar Cafe, Farm Women - Evelyn & Nanette Walkley, and Moon Security!
 Visit our sponsor page for more info.
 If you are interested in becoming a sponsor, please use the contact page and send us an email!
 We would love to discuss the opportunity with you.
+Another way to sponsor the duck race is as a Quackerbacker - these are people or businesses who purchase books of tickets.
+In 2024, the ticket price will be $10 so books will be available in books of 20 for $200.
+Visit our Quackerbacker Sponsor page for details and to see the wonderful quackerbacker sponsors who support us each year!

 How can I join Rotary?